GFK Dubočica: Turmoil and revival (2014–present)

 Dubočica's aspirations of securing promotion to the Serbian First League were hindered after a poor start to the 2019–20 season, with coach Milan Đorđević resigning after securing just 9 points in 9 rounds. Đorđević was subsequently replaced by former Dubočica player and coach Dragan Stanković "Šimi".
 The Football Association of Serbia made the decision to suspend the league in round 17 due to the COVID-19 pandemic.
 During the interruption Aleksandar Kuzmanović was announced as new coach, whilst the FA announced Dubočica's promotion to the second tire Serbian First League for season 2020–21.
 Kuzmanović resigned after failing to secure a win for the newly promoted side.
 He was replaced by Saša Mrkić in September 2020.
-The club's lackluster performance continued throughout the season with Mrkić resigning following a 1-0 home defeat to Radnički Sremska Mitrovica in Round 31.
+The club's lackluster performance continued throughout the season with Mrkić resigning following a 1–0 home defeat to Radnički Sremska Mitrovica in Round 31.
 Dubočica were relegated alongside 8 other clubs despite ending the season in 12th place.
-Dubočica hired new coach Slaviša Božičić as it embark in the Serbian League East 2021-22.
-Despite leading the club to the Serbian Cub round of 16 in which Dubočica lost 1-0 to Serbian SuperLiga leaders FK Partizan, Božičić and the club parted ways during the winter break as the team was sitting in 6th place and 14 points behind league leaders Trayal Kruševac.
-Božičić was replaced by former Dubočica and Yugoslav national team player Marko Perović.
+Dubočica hired new coach Slaviša Božičić as it set about its Serbian League East 2021-22 campaign.
+In March 2021 Dubočica Stadium was demolished while construction of a modern 8,136 capacity stadium valued at €20,470,000 commenced in the summer.
+Despite leading the club to the Serbian Cub round of 16 in which Dubočica lost 1–0 to Serbian SuperLiga leaders FK Partizan, Božičić and the club parted ways during the winter break as the team was sitting in 6th place and 14 points behind league leaders Trayal Kruševac.
+Božičić was replaced by former Dubočica and Yugoslavia national team player Marko Perović.
+Dubočica were unable to improve and parted way's with Petrović at season's end.
+Dejan Čelar was hired as the new manager to lead the team for season 2022–23.